$\mathbb{A}^1$-invariance of localizing invariants: Reminder on noncommutative motives and localizing invariants

-factors through the subcategory $\sC \otimes \sD$ (see \ref{ssec:sym_mon}). \end{lem} \begin{proof} We need to show that this functor lands in the subcategory of compact objects.
-The functor is natural in $\sD$, so it suffices to show that the image of the identity functor along
+for any functor $\sC^{\mrm{op}} \to \sD$.
+Hence it suffices to show the claim for $\sD = \sC^{\mrm{op}}$ and the identity functor.
+In other words, we need to show that the image of the identity functor along

 is compact.
 The image is the canonical bimodule which is compact by smoothness of $\sC$. \end{proof}